Diesel fuel: Storage and additives

-In the US, diesel is recommended to be stored in a yellow container to differentiate it from kerosene, which is typically kept in blue containers, and gasoline (petrol), which is typically kept in red containers.
+In the US, diesel is recommended to be stored in a yellow container to differentiate it from kerosene, which is typically kept in blue containers, and petrol ("gasoline"), which is typically kept in red containers.
 In the UK, diesel is normally stored in a black container to differentiate it from unleaded or leaded petrol, which are stored in green and red containers, respectively.

 Ethylene-vinyl acetate (EVA) is added to diesel as a "cold flow improver".
 50–500 ppm of EVA inhibits crystallization of waxes, which can block fuel filters.
-Antifoaming agents (silicones), antioxidants (e.g butylated hydroxytoluene), and metal deactivating agents are other additives.
+Antifoaming agents (silicones), antioxidants (e.g. butylated hydroxytoluene), and metal deactivating agents are other additives.
 Their use is dictated by the particular composition of and storage plans for diesel fuels.
 Each is added at the 5–50 ppm level.

 Standards

 The diesel engine is a multifuel engine and can run on a huge variety of fuels.
 However, development of high-performance, high-speed diesel engines for cars and lorries in the 1930s meant that a proper fuel specifically designed for such engines was needed: diesel fuel.
 In order to ensure consistent quality, diesel fuel is standardised; the first standards were introduced after World War II.
 Typically, a standard defines certain properties of the fuel, such as cetane number, density, flash point, sulphur content, or biodiesel content.
 Diesel fuel standards include: